AnnaNguyen205/HW2_Characters-build-w24_Nguyen_ThiThanhThuong/README.md

-# Marvel CSS Sprite Build
+# The Summer I Turned Pretty TV Series Character Build

 This repo is for the in class marvel build.
-The marvel build demonstrates the use of CSS sprites and other css layout techniques.
+The Movie - The Summer I Turned Pretty's Character build demonstrates the use of CSS sprites and other css layout techniques.

 ## Installation